chuckstack/chuck-stack-nixos/readme.md

 - The database is configured to listen to unix socket connects from local users.
 - The stk-app.nix configuration creates a 'stk_superuser' in both the database and nixos.
+- This means that if a NixOS user is authenticated (stk_superuser for example) and the same user exists in the database, you can connect without a password.

 To connect to the database (assuming you starting from the nixos root user):